I don’t get it.

 With a snippet of code.

-You put a bit of code on the page users reach after successfully buying from you, which will let Google AdWords know there was a purchase every time a user reaches the page after clicking on an ad.
+You put a bit of code on the page users reach, after successfully buying from you, which will let Google AdWords know that there was a purchase every time that a user reaches the page after clicking on an ad.

 Add the info, basically just a name and the value of the conversion.

-Just copy the code snippet and add it to the HTML code of your thank you page (the one people land on right after making a purchase).
+Just copy the code snippet and add it to the HTML code of your thank you page (the one people see right after making a purchase).